-(d) The Company will cooperate with any Day Worker called in after twelve midnight to ensure that this work does not preclude him working his regular eight (8) hour shift the following day.
-This may be accomplished by altering the hours of work to the mutual satisfaction of the employee and his supervisor.
+(d) The Company will cooperate with any Day Worker called in after twelve midnight to ensure that this work does not preclude them working their regular eight (8) hour shift the following day.
+This may be accomplished by altering the hours of work to the mutual satisfaction of the employee and their supervisor.
 No penalty shall apply to the Company as a result of such an arrangement.